gzqyl/skip/README.md

-# It is great project, as I prefer Swift than Kotlin, so I prefer using Swift write Android, while not Kotlink write iOS
+# It is a great project, as I prefer Swift than Kotlin, so I prefer using Swift write Android, while not Kotlin write iOS

 # Skip